chernikovmaksim/DS_portfolio_Yandex_Praktikum/taxi_orders_ts_ml/readme.md

 ## Data
 The following datasets were used:

-* taxi - contains historical data on taxi orders at airports
+* historical data on taxi orders at airports

 ## Project description
 It is necessary to build a model for predicting the number of taxi orders for the next hour.
 The RMSE metric value is not more than 48.